camrenaa/Possesst/README.md

 ### Create any type of character controller
 + Full-support for an unlimited amount of characters from 3D, 2D, firstperson, thirdperson, top-down, combat/fighter, etc. Endless possiblities...

+### Utilize any animation
++ Customize the animations in ' pose mode ' via Unity Aniamtion Editor or export the viewmodel to your desired 3D modelling software for in-depth animating.

 ### Fully modular & customizable!
 + Designed to fit the needs of a more simplified approach, but has capabilites of configuring every single parameter.
 You can even write your own character controller using the 'Possesst backend library'.

 ### Crossplatform + VR/AR/XR compatable!
 + ' Possesst ' allows you to create a character controller for any desired platform and/or perspective.

 ## 📋 Information
 > Latest update: 2025 | Information is subject to change...
-## For more information, visit my [portfolio] where my contact info is listed.
+## For more information, visit my [portfolio](https://camrenaa.github.io/) where my contact info is listed.